MonOfLetters/Analogue-Palettes/README.md

 To add these to your Analogue Pocket just grab the .gbp files that you want and add them to the folder, Assets/gb/common/Palettes.
 You can updload the .pal file to a palette editing application such as https://simplepalettemaker.streamlit.app/ to edit the palettes to whatever you want!

+P.S.
+These palettes are not present in the https://github.com/davewongillies/openfpga-palettes/releases/tag/2025-01-27 files.